 Use of a cane will greatly reduce the risk of injury.
 It provides feedback about the path ahead, changes in elevation, and alerts to obstacles.
 It will help you orient to conditions of darkness or bright glare.
 The cane will also inform others of your visual impairment.

 A professional Orientation & Mobility Specialist should always be consulted for proper training in the use of a long white cane.
-Contact your local vision rehabilitation center or ask your physician for referral.
+Contact your local vision rehabilitation center or ask your physician for a referral.

 Long white canes are lightweight and easily retractable.
 They fold up to a small bundle that fits into a tote or backpack.
 And they open up again with the flick of a wrist.